robtweed/qewd-jsdb/README.md

         http://xx.xx.xx.xx:8080/dom

+Each of these allows you to explore many of the capabilities of each database model, showing you, in real time, how the data is physically stored and manipulated in the YottaDB database in response to the various database model APIs, and how that data is projected via QEWD-JSdb's the persistent JavaScript object abstraction.

 # What Can I do with QEWD-JSdb?

 The full functionality of QEWD-JSdb is built-in to QEWD, and available for you to use in your